ruiyangge/multiscanner_SBM/README.md

 A prominent issue with a multicentre study is the heterogeneity of the data from scanners with different manufacturers (Siemens, GE, Philips…) and field strength (1.5T, 3T…).

-## Deadline

-Paper draft by end of August